 Quantitative analyses of the costs of cryptographic attack algorithms play a central role in comparing cryptosystems, guiding the search for improved attacks, and deciding which cryptosystems to standardize.
 Unfortunately, these analyses often turn out to be wrong.
+Sometimes errors are not caught until years later.

 Contributors, alphabetical order